JeffWeinell/REEs/ArborFiles/README.md

 - Version2_additional-targets_Entry1899to3152_20Sep2018.txt: New targets added to version 2, including:
   - 254 REEs: WeinellEntry1899–2152
   - 1,000 UCEs: WeinellEntry2153–3152
-- Version 2 targets include 41 immune loci (plus 12 REEs that are also MHC loci), 1,990 REEs, and 1,000 UCEs.
+- Version 2 targets included 41 immune loci (plus 12 REEs that are also immune loci), 1,990 REEs, and 1,000 UCEs.
-  - ALLWEINELL-ultrastringent-baits-180925je.fas.gz: Baits designed from version 2 set of target loci
+  - ALLWEINELL-ultrastringent-baits-180925je.fas.gz: baits designed from version 2 set of target loci
   - ALLWEINELL-ultrastringent-baits-180925je.fas.list.targcovg.table.gz: bait coverage statistics for version 2 loci.

 **Version 3** targets and baits (not used; 120nt baits):